jwszol-classes/tp-2022-AgataKra/README.md

 # tp-2022-AgataKra
 tp-2022-AgataKra created by GitHub Classroom

-This project is showing a simulation of an elevator.
+This project shows a simulation of an elevator.